GennadyMV/codebrowser-back-end/README.md

 ## REST API

+The REST API provides mostly JSON-responses as `application/json`.
+Files are returned as `text/plain` or `application/zip`.
+The API uses basic access for authentication.
+A successfully authenticated request returns a token in the `X-Authentication-Token`-header.
+This token can be used as an access token, eliminating the need to pass a username and password on all requests.
+An access token behaves as a password for an empty username with Basic authentication.

 ### IDs

 All IDs in the API are specified as strings.
 The ID for an instance is its name.
 The ID for a student is a URL-safe Base64-encoded string from a username, which matches to the username specified in TMC.
 The ID for a course and exercise is a URL-safe Base64-encoded string from a course and exercise name, which also match to their corresponding names in TMC.
 The ID for a snapshot is a string concatenated from the timestamp and nanotime for the snapshot.
 The ID for a file is a URL-safe Base64-encoded string concatenated from a file path, snapshot timestamp and nanotime.